 Update May 5, 2022 – I love it when a plan comes together

-So, firstly I contacted the new mobile company and after an initial hitch wherein they neglected to mention that their SIMS arrive deactivated and stays that way until you send some personal info to them (easy in English, not quite so easy when you are speaking two different languages), my connection was up and running.
-300GB a month which after 2+ months experience looks like it will be enough.
-I have to say this particular Valencia area, Spanish-based company have been very helpful (they do speak English).
+So, firstly I contacted the (new to me) new mobile company Xenet and after an initial hitch wherein they neglected to mention that their SIMS arrive deactivated and stay that way until you send some personal info to them (easy in English, not quite so easy when you and the people at the other end of the line are speaking two different languages), my connection was up and running.
+300GB of data a month which after just 2 months experience looked like it would be enough.
+I have to say this particular Valencia area, Spanish-based company have been very helpful (they do speak a bit of English).

-I then spent all afternoon mounting my new aluminium pole and finally the router – I then realised that instead of insulating the cable I could simply put it in the tube (which is very solidly affixed to the wall).
+I then spent all afternoon mounting my new aluminium pole and finally the cheapKuWfi router – I then realised that instead of insulating the cable I could simply put it in the tube (which I very solidly fixed to the wall).
 As I got everything into final position I ended up getting a decent overall speed increase.

-So now at last it was possible to say that the rather ugly dish system (lower left of the image above) was going back to Habland.
+So now at last it was possible to return the rather ugly dish system (lower left of the image above) back to Habland.

 Typical Speeds Since moving to 4G “Broadband”

 Before changing the broadband over, speeds were typically 20-30Mbps down, 2.6-3Mbps up.
-Above are typical speeds on the 4G setup (or were until I spotted an issue with my new 4G router in summer heat – see further down) .
+Above are not un-typical speeds on the 4G setup (or were until I spotted an issue with my new 4G router in summer heat – see further down) .